 The nephrotoxicity of different chemotherapy agents, preventive strategies, and recommended dose modifications in patients with renal insufficiency will be reviewed here.
 Immune-mediated renal toxicity associated with checkpoint inhibitor immunotherapy as used for advanced melanoma (ie, ipilimumab, pembrolizumab), an overview of renal diseases associated with various cancers (including paraneoplastic syndromes), and the renal complications of tumor lysis syndrome and hematopoietic cell transplantation are discussed elsewhere.
 (See "Toxicities associated with checkpoint inhibitor immunotherapy", section on 'Kidney' and "Overview of renal disease associated with malignancy" and "Tumor lysis syndrome: Definition, pathogenesis, clinical manifestations, etiology and risk factors" and "Kidney disease following hematopoietic cell transplantation".)

 There are two principal pathways for drug excretion by the kidney: glomerular filtration and tubular secretion.
 Glomerular filtration plays a major role with non-protein-bound small molecules (ie, of a size that can pass through the glomerular capillary wall).
 Such molecules cannot be filtered if they are protein-bound in the circulation; these drugs, if they are renally excreted, enter the urine by secretion in the proximal tubule.

 For those drugs in which renal excretion is an important determinant of elimination of the intact drug or an active metabolite, dose adjustment is often required if renal function is impaired.
-Although the prevalence of an elevated serum creatinine is low in cancer patients (<10 percent), the prevalence of a reduced GFR is relatively high (50 to 53 percent in two cohort studies [2,3]).
+Although the prevalence of an elevated serum creatinine is low in cancer patients (<10 percent), the prevalence of a reduced glomerular filtration rate (GFR) is relatively high (50 to 53 percent in two cohort studies [2,3]).